Melbourne’s outer suburbs are facing an alarming high school shortage according to new research from Good Education Media.

 One thing is certain, the landscape of primary and secondary education in Victoria is primed to undergo radical transformation in the coming years and the job of finding the school that’s best is only going to become more complex for parents.

-Ross White is Head of Data and Analytics for Good Education Group.
-Ross specialises in market insight within the education sector and has been involved in the evolution of Good Education Group’s publications and insights for over 10 years.
+Ross White is Head of Data and Analytics for Good Education Media.
+Ross specialises in market insight within the education sector and has been involved in the evolution of Good Education Media’s publications and insights for over 10 years.
 Learn more about Ross.